WGLab/doc-ANNOVAR/docs/index.md

 ---

+June 16 2019: The hosting provider deleted all ANNOVAR files and I am in the process of finding alternative solutions.
+Hopefully ANNOVAR database will be online again early next week.

 May 2019: We are in the process of moving ANNOVAR server to a different hosting vendor.
 There is no need to email me about the -downdb problem.
 If you have an urgent need for the software itself, you can email me to get a URL link to download, but the DB will not be available for a few days.

 ![new](img/new.png) 2019Apr09: gnomAD exome and genome collection (v2.1.1) on hg38 through liftover is available in ANNOVAR now.